StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 **Remember that in this case we got two XREF: FUN_71002b9614 and FUN_710069e47**.

-Click on one of them, for instance FUN_71002b9614.
+Click on one of them, for instance XREF: FUN_71002b9614.

 I've this result: